Sarah Dawn Finer: Solo music career

-Finer's first EP "Sarah Dawn Finer" with 6 songs, was released in 2006.
+Finer's first, self-titled, EP consisting of six songs was released in 2006.
 Her first full-length debut album A Finer Dawn, released 30 May 2007, debuted at number two on the Swedish album charts.
 The singles from the album were "I Remember Love", "Stockholm by Morning" and "A way back to love".

 Her next album Moving On was released on 26 August 2009.
 The album included the title single "Moving On" and "Does She Know You?" and "Standing Strong".
 The album Moving On debuted at Number 1 on iTunes in its digital release on 17 August 2009.
 The CD version was released on 26 August 2009, debuting at Number 1 in the Swedish Charts.

 Both the singles "I Remember Love" and "Moving On" were the most played songs on Swedish radio in 2007 and 2009.
 Her 3rd album "Winterland" also sold gold and debuted at Number 2 on the Swedish charts.
 She made a holiday special live from Hamburger Börs 2010 for SVT, and went on a critically acclaimed tour with "Winterland" in 2011.
 Her fourth album was "Sanningen Kommer Om Natten" 2011, which received 5/5 in DI Weekend by Jan Gradvall, after which she went on a critically acclaimed live tour with 2012.
 She received a songwriting award/scholarship from SKAP in 2012.
 She has recorded duets with Moneybrother, Peter Jöback, Mauro Scocco, Tommy Körberg, Fatboy, Samuel Ljungbladh and Patrik Isaksson.

 Musicals

-She was nominated for "Best Actress in a leading role" for her part as "Lucy" in Jekyll & Hyde at Chinateatern 2008.

-She also starred as Joanne in "Rent" – the rock musical in 2001, 2002 and 2003 at Göta Lejon, a tour with Riksteatern and at Göteborgs Operan.

-She starred in "Godspell" the musical at Parkteatern/Stockholms Stadsteater 2002.
+She played Sally Bowles in ”Cabaret” both at Stockholm City Theatre 2015-2016 and at Uppsala City Theatre in 2014, and was nominated for "Best Actress in a leading role" for her role as Lucy in Jekyll & Hyde at Chinateatern 2008.
+She also starred as Joanne in the rock musical Rent in 2001, 2002 and 2003 at Göta Lejon, a tour with Riksteatern and at Göteborgs Operan.
+She then starred in the musical Godspell at Parkteatern/Stockholms Stadsteater 2002.

 Shows

-Finer was featured in "Ugglas Revy" with Magnus Uggla at Chinateatern 2010; "Livet" with Jonas Gardell 2002 and 2003; "Happy Holidays" at The Grand Hotel (Stockholm) with brother Rennie Mirro and Karl Dyall in 2012; and "Humorator" there 2006 with Mikael Tornving, Henrik Hjelt and Ulf Kvensler.
+Finer was featured in Ugglas revy with Magnus Uggla at Chinateatern 2010; Livet with Jonas Gardell in 2002 and 2003; Happy Holidays at the Grand Hôtel with her half-brother Rennie Mirro and Karl Dyall in 2012; and Humorator in 2006 with Mikael Tornving, Henrik Hjelt and Ulf Kvensler.

-She was Swedish television's Christmas Host for 2012 on SVT.
+She was SVT's Christmas host for 2012.
 Finer was one of three hosts of the radio/television music aid show Musikhjälpen in December 2013.

-She is the current host of the Swedish musical game show, Så ska det låta.
+She is the current host of the Swedish musical game show Så ska det låta.